-So, placing the strength AFTER an exhausting endurance session will only increase endurance.
-This can be a useful tool in training and is called muscular endurance, which we discuss in an endurance context here, here and here.
-In the case of muscular endurance style training you are training the endurance of the most powerful fibers that can still be recruited in whatever your state of fatigue is.
-This is great for the specific phase of training where you are trying to simulate ALL the demands of a climb in one workout.
+Placing the strength AFTER an exhausting endurance session will only increase endurance.
+This can be a useful tool in training and is called muscular endurance, which we discuss in an endurance context here, here, and here.
+In the case of muscular endurance–style training, you are training the endurance of the most powerful fibers that can still be recruited in whatever your state of fatigue is.
+This is great for the specific phase of training, where you are trying to simulate ALL the demands of a climb in one workout.

-The gym climb-hangboard-campus-board-to-exhaustion example given earlier is taxing different energy systems in the same time frame which is a poor choice, as we’ve discussed; exhaustion in one capacity affects your ability to execute the other capacity.
-If you’ve trained power (speed for runners or skiers) you can then do low intensity endurance training that is a few grades (or slower pace) below your limit because the less powerful fibers have good endurance and can still be called upon to perform.
+The gym-climb-hangboard-campus-board-to-exhaustion example given earlier taxes different energy systems in the same time frame, which is a poor choice, as we’ve discussed.
+Exhaustion in one capacity affects your ability to execute the other capacity.
+If you’ve trained power (speed for runners or skiers), you can then do low-intensity endurance training that is a few grades (or slower pace) below your limit because the less powerful fibers have good endurance and can still be called upon to perform.

 Lastly, power/speed training requires precision to execute.
 And precision requires technique.
 Technique is a neurological capacity that is created, in simple terms, through good movement practice.
-You are unlikely to be able to practice precise (and therefore good) movements when you’re fatigued and this will lead to decreased movement efficiencies no matter what your sport.
+You are unlikely to be able to practice precise (and therefore good) movements when you’re fatigued.
+This will lead to decreased movement efficiencies, no matter your preferred sport.

-If you are an advanced athlete at the end of your training cycle and you are ready for this workout, you would start with power (speed in the case of runners/skiers) then move to the endurance part of the workout.
-So it looks like this: Warm up slowly, building into hard but sub-max boulder problems (for runners/skiers the warm up progresses to sprints, typically 1 minute on, 1 minute off at a hard sub-race pace).
-The warm up is followed by your maximal or near-maximal efforts.
+If you are an advanced athlete at the end of your training cycle and you are ready for such a workout, you would start with power (speed in the case of runners/skiers) and then move to the endurance part of the workout.
+It would look like this: Warm up slowly, building into hard but sub-max boulder problems.
+(For runners/skiers, the warm-up progresses to sprints, typically 1 minute on, 1 minute off at a hard sub-race pace.)
+Your maximal or near-maximal efforts follow the warm-up.
 Then you finish with endurance training.
-For rock climbing this would be ARC training.
-For alpinists, mountaineers, runners, and skiers, this would be a long aerobic capacity workout such as a climbing marathon or a steep uphill hike or run.
+For rock climbing, this would be ARC training.
+For alpinists, mountaineers, runners, and skiers, this would be a long aerobic-capacity workout such as a climbing marathon or a steep uphill hike or run.
 Even a stairwell will work.

 In summary, most of us should separate power and endurance workouts into different sessions on different days.
 The combination of power and endurance training into one workout is for advanced athletes only.
-When done together, the power portion of the workout should be done immediately after the warm up, followed by the endurance or muscular endurance portion of the workout.
+When done together, the power portion of the workout should come immediately after the warm-up, followed by the endurance or muscular endurance portion of the workout.